The Deerslayer (1957)

 The Deerslayer (1957) posterLex Barker is the title character; Carlos Rivas plays his sidekick Chingachgook.
 They’re hunting one day when they come to the aide of a trapper (Forrest Tucker as Harry March) who’s attacked by Huron warriors.

 The trapper’s on a mission.
-He has a load of supplies to deliver to a fort, and their are two white women at the fort he hopes to guide to the safety of a nearby town of Albany.
-Turns out the fort is a boat turned into a fort with the help of a cannon.
+He has a load of supplies to deliver to a fort, and there are two white women at the fort he hopes to guide to the safety of a nearby town of Albany.

 It’s occupant is a crazy old man named Tom Hutter, who lost his wife to Huron many years before.
 The white women are his daughters — pretty, flirtatious Judith, and shy, tomboyish Hetty.

 Slowly, Deerslayer comes to realize what Tom Hutter’s been up to all these years and why he built the fort.
-He’s been avenging his wife by taking the scalps of as many Hurons as he can.
-And the trapper (Forrest Tucker as Harry March) has been taking those scalps to town and trading them for supplies.

 Rating 3 out of 6Review: